wunderdogsw/w2/README.md

 * Go to [localhost:1234](http://localhost:1234)

-### Adding content

-Create new content this needs to be written...

 ### Contributing

 Make a pull request.
-Add Luffis as a reviewer.
-In case you made visual changes, also add Addu.
+Add @thatsprettyfaroutman or @niutski as a reviewer.
+In case you made visual changes, show them to Addu.

 ### Deployment

+Site lives in amazon s3 bucket and uses cloudfront CDN.
 Changes to master will be deployed automatically via travis ci.

-##### Manual deployment
-* Create profile for `wunderdog-site` in your aws config file.
-Get credentials from 'aws-sandbox' account
-* Running `deploy` script will make a new build and sync it to s3

 ### Todo

-* The site
 * Staging
 * CI tuning so master isn't automatically deployed.
 Maybe use git tag or slack integration 😱
+* Guide: How to create content ( for non-developers ).
+* Map Ga to existing account

+### Known issues

+* No server side rendering.
+Might cause problems when sharing links to facebook etc.
+* No ie support, because we like to keep things simple.
+Edge works fine.
+According to our analytics barely anyone uses ie anyway.